Modern Slavery Statement

 This statement is made as part of M4 Recruitment’s commitment to eliminating the exploitation of people under the Modern Slavery Act 2015 (the Act).
 It summarises how M4 Recruitment operates, the policies and processes in place to minimise the possibility of any problems, any risks we have identified and how we monitor them, and how we train our staff.

-This statement is published in accordance with section 54 of the Act, and relates to the financial year 1st April 2019 to 31st March 2020.
-It was first approved by the board of directors on 1st June 2016.
+This statement is published in accordance with section 54 of the Act, and relates to the financial year 1st April 2022 to 31st March 2023.
+It was approved by the board of directors on 26th June 2022.

 M4 Recruitment is a limited company operating in the recruitment sector.
 We provide introduction services and supply temporary workers in various sectors including but not limited to; Driving, Industrial, Hospitality, Admin & Secretarial.

 M4 Recruitment is an independent business.